piface314/ygo-fabrica/README.md

 your system and unzip it anywhere.
 In this case, skip to the [installation instructions](#installation).

-But, if you want to or need to build from source, you'll need these properly installed:
+But, if you want to or need to build from source, the following software must be properly
+installed:
 - [LuaJIT](http://luajit.org/download.html)
 - [LuaRocks](https://github.com/luarocks/luarocks/wiki/Download)
 - [zlib](https://www.zlib.net/)